volodyslav/volodyslav/README.md

 ## 🚀 About Me

 I'm currently doing my Master's in Electrical Engineering.
-Programming was a part of my Bachelor's degree, so it sparked my curiosity.
+Programming was a part of my Bachelor's degree, so it's sparked my curiosity.

 ## My Articles
 - [How to start with Django](https://dev.to/volodyslav/how-to-start-with-django-5cp5)